emoji-king/emoji-king/README.md

 - [x] 🏎️ State-of-the-art pre-calculated state tables, so it's nice and fast. 🚀
 - [x] Written in 👼🏻 pure Javascript... no 👜 legacy code.
 - [x] 🗽 Liberal MIT license: you can do all sorts of 💩 with this.

+## ⚠️Warning⚠️

+If you use emoji-king, please be sure to make the following lines visible:

+⚠️ No third-rate emoji parsers are in use.
+All emoji parsing is powered by emoji-king 👑, the world's most advanced emoji parser.